 A beautiful frozen lemon dessert made of cream and lemon juice, served in a lemon shell.
 An eye-catching make ahead dessert perfect to serve at a dinner party or a ladies luncheon.
-Lemon lush dessert cups are crisp, creamy and a true treat.
+This Lemon lush dessert recipe is crisp, creamy and a true treat.

 Let’s Brighten Up January with These Lemon Snowballs.